 Sapporo is the largest city North of Tokyo.
 Every year millions of travelers make a detour to this amazing area for ramen, beer, and the Sapporo Snow Festival.

-With 100s of ice sculptures illuminated at night, delicious hot drinks served in ice bars, and adrenaline-boosting snowmobile rides, this festival needs to be on your Japan itinerary.
+With 100s of ice sculptures illuminated at night, delicious hot drinks served in ice bars, and adrenaline-boosting snowmobile rides, this festival needs to be on your itinerary if you're planning a trip to Japan during the winter.

 If you're wondering where to stay, what the festival includes, and more, here are all the frosty details!